-The author adds to his thought, which is also mine, that we must not go in advance of the gifts of God. &#8220;When God,&#8221; he says (p.
-61), &#8220;sends elders and deacons, *I* *will not have* them to be tacitly owned, but to be established through their being recognised by a regular vote of the church.&#8221; But, first of all, in the case of establishing elders and deacons, it is supposed that all is in order, the very thing that always remains to be proved*;* and if even it were supposed that all is in order in the church, it would still remain to be proved, that it has a right to establish elders by a regular vote, as Mr. Rochat says.
+The author adds to his thought, which is also mine, that we must not go in advance of the gifts of God.
+"When God", he says (page 61), "sends elders and deacons, *I will not have* them to be tacitly owned, but to be established through their being recognised by a regular vote of the church".
+But, first of all, in the case of establishing elders and deacons, it is supposed that all is in order, the very thing that always remains to be proved; and if even it were supposed that all is in order in the church, it would still remain to be proved, that it has a right to establish elders by a regular vote, as Mr. Rochat says.
 This has not been done, but quite the contrary.
 It ever remains true, that what is presented to us in the word, is the choosing of elders by the apostles; their establishment by the delegates of Paul; directions for those same delegates, and an absolute silence on this subject in all that is written directly to the churches.

-I will point out here a principle, which is expressed twice in Mr. Rochat&#8217;s pamphlet, with a very slight difference: where the word has determined nothing, man is free.
-The essential thing is to follow its spirit (p.
-66).
+I will point out here a principle, which is expressed twice in Mr. Rochat's pamphlet, with a very slight difference: where the word has determined nothing, man is free.
+The essential thing is to follow its spirit (page 66).
 There is no principle more dangerous than that one.
 Were it followed, all kinds of innovations might be introduced into an assembly, and imposed on the brethren by the vote of a majority.
 It is true that the Holy Spirit leads us according to the spirit of the word in cases where we do not find at first a positive text; for the Spirit has not abandoned the church.
 But to say, in such a case, that man is free, is a horrid principle.
 It is this especially that I

 {269}